 Head to your local grocery store produce section for the fresh market vegetables in this pasta salad.
 Baby kale, tomatoes, and noodles accompany your veggie finds in our easy kale recipe.

 Indulge your macaroni and cheese craving and skip the calorie overload with our quick pumpkin-and-kale pasta pleaser.
-This rich, creamy version is a can't-miss comfort food.
+This rich, creamy, and easy kale recipe results in a can't-miss comfort food.

 Here's another entry for your list of great soup recipes with kale!
 Easy, healthy, and layered with irresistible ingredients, the veggie-packed dish is perfect for pairing with a thick slice of crusty bread.

 Sauteed kale stars alongside cauliflower, carrots, and corn in our top-rated vegetarian casserole.
 It's a crowd-pleaser that works for meatless Monday or any other day of the week.